alimeshkat/hack-to-kotlin/recipes/4-controller/Recipe.md

 ## Convert ErrorMessageMapper

-The `ErrorMessageMapper` is used by the `RecipesControllerAdvice` to transforms the error messages from the exceptions thrown by the application to the field in the body of an error response.
+The `ErrorMessageMapper` is used by the `RecipesControllerAdvice` to transforms the error messages from the exceptions thrown by the application to the body of an error response.
-For example, if the client `POST` request contains multiple incorrect fields a `MethodArgumentNotValidException` is thrown by the application, because of the constraints put on certain request fields (e.g. `@NotNull`, `@NotEmtpy` etc.), .
+For example, if the client `POST` request contains multiple incorrect fields a `MethodArgumentNotValidException` is thrown by the application, because of the constraints put on certain request fields (e.g. `@NotNull`, `@NotEmtpy` etc.).
-The `ErrorMessageMapper` maps all the error messages (constraint violations) to a single `String` with a pre-fix, and creates an `RecipeErrorResponse`.
+The `ErrorMessageMapper` will map all the error messages (constraint violations) to a single `String` (with a pre-fix), and creates an `RecipeErrorResponse`.
 Which gets serialised to `JSON` and returned to the client.

 1) Convert the `ErrorMessageMapper` Java files to Kotlin.
 Because this class contains only `static` methods, IntelliJ